lab1092/blender-manual_ja/manual/modeling/meshes/editing/deforming.rst

 First, start with a :doc:`Cube </modeling/meshes/primitives#cube>`.

-- Press :kbd:`tab` to switch into :guilabel:`Edit` mode.
+- Press :kbd:`Tab` to switch into *Edit* mode.
 - Make sure all the vertices of the cube are selected by pressing :kbd:`A` twice.
-Then, go to the :guilabel:`Editing` context by pressing :kbd:`F9`.
-You should be able to see the :guilabel:`Mesh Tools` panel now.
+Then, go to the *Editing* context by pressing :kbd:`F9`.
+You should be able to see the *Mesh Tools* panel now.
-- Subdivide the cube by pressing the :guilabel:`Subdivide` button in the :guilabel:`Mesh Tools` panel, or with :menuselection:`[W] --> Subdivide`.
+- Subdivide the cube by pressing the *Subdivide* button in the *Mesh Tools* panel, or with :menuselection:`[W] --> Subdivide`.
 You can do this as many times as you want; the more you subdivide, the smoother your sphere will be.
-- Now, press :kbd:`shift-alt-S` and move your mouse left or right to interactively control the proportion of "spherification" (or directly type a value, like "1.000" to achieve the same effect as below) - preferably using the :guilabel:`Median Point` pivot point!
+- Now, press :kbd:`Shift-Alt-S` and move your mouse left or right to interactively control the proportion of "spherification" (or directly type a value, like "1.000" to achieve the same effect as below) - preferably using the *Median Point* pivot point!
-- Alternatively, you can use the :guilabel:`To Sphere` button (in the :guilabel:`Mesh Tools` panel).
+- Alternatively, you can use the *To Sphere* button (in the *Mesh Tools* panel).
 Select "100" to make your sphere.
 Note that you *should not move the 3D cursor* - or you won't get a sphere, but a piece of sphere...

 .. figure:: /images/ToSphereBefore.jpg